simeononsecurity/simeononsecurity.ch/content/articles/data-privacy-in-the-digital-age/index.en.md

 One of the biggest challenges in data privacy is the constantly evolving nature of technology.
 As new technologies emerge, they bring with them new threats and vulnerabilities.
 For example, the rise of the **Internet of Things (IoT)** has created new opportunities for hackers to access personal information through connected devices.

 Another challenge is the need for strong security measures.
-While technology can help protect personal information, it is not foolproof.
+While technology can help protect personal information, it's not foolproof.
 It is important for individuals and businesses to take steps to protect their data, such as using strong passwords and regularly updating software.

 The cost of implementing privacy protections can also be a challenge, especially for small businesses.
 However, the cost of not protecting personal information can be much greater in the long run.